Importance of Hotel Access Control

 Many hotels have sensitive areas that require restricted access—behind reception counters, in offices where financial information is stored, and even rooms with safes holding cash to be deposited at the bank are just a few examples.

 An access control system determines who has the authority to enter each room in your hotel.
 Even entire floors can be designated as restricted access areas, with elevators programmed to only carry people there if they swipe the right key card.
 You can implement this level of security to keep guests out of restricted staff-only areas, or you can use it for added guest safety.
 With this option, only hotel guests can access elevators that take them up to the rooms, keeping suspicious characters at bay.

-For more information about having an access control system professionally designed and installed, please contact State Systems, Inc. We serve hotel owners and other businesses across the Mid-South, including Tennessee, Arkansas and Mississippi.
+For more information about having an access control system professionally designed and installed, please contact State Systems, Inc. We serve hotel owners and other businesses across the Mid-South, including Tennessee, Arkansas, Mississippi, and Alabama.